-What does Net Zero commercial property mean to Workman?
+What does Net Zero real estate mean to Workman?

 Indeed, it will also cost.

 Perhaps the headline for this is that gas has to go.
 This will obviously require both significant planning and upgrades.
 Major energy efficiency initiatives and onsite generation opportunities will need considering in each and every refurbishment undertaken from now on if we are to achieve Net Zero.

 New industry skills to achieve Net Zero

-A new level of on-site skill and M&E expertise is required to manage assets to their absolute efficient best moving forward.
-Traditional targets have been around 5% reductions, but we now need to start looking at 60%.
+A new level of onsite skill and M&E expertise is required to manage assets to their absolute efficiency.
 New procurement strategies are also necessary and a very definite and embedded engagement of all stakeholders.
 Thus, we can ensure we take every opportunity to maintain performance.

 A call to arms – and we’re ready for Net Zero

-In short, this is a team effort (and for team read the whole industry, working together, as one).
+In short, achieving Net Zero is a team effort (and for team read the whole industry, working together, as one).
 Potentially one that goes against the traditional goals of achieving best (financial) value or outperforming competitors.

 This is a different layer of value and possibly the highest value to attribute to anything… long-term survival.

 We know that a large number of our clients are ready to reduce their carbon emissions too as they sign up to the BBP’s Climate Change Commitment.
-Partnerships that are absolutely key to the long-term results that we need.
+Partnerships such as these are absolutely key to the long-term results that we need.

 Vicky Cotton, Sustainability & Wellbeing Director